maxgoldblatt/OpenMats/README.md

 ### Error immediately after image generation
 - **Cause**: The Blender file was never saved, so there’s no base directory to store output textures.
 - **Fix**: Save your `.blend` file before using the addon.
 This ensures the addon can create an `/Textures/` folder in the correct directory and save the generated texture within the `/Textures/` directory.

+### Ensure Blender version is higher than 4.3.0 prior to installation

 ## Credits
 - Main Contributor: Max Goldblatt